Woo-jin-Chung/MF-PAM_mfpam_pitch_estimation_pytorch/README.md

 In the paper we predicted the quantized f0 with BCELoss.

-However, you can directly estimate the f0 value with L1 loss, which gives a more accurate VAD performance.
+However, you can also directly estimate the f0 value with L1 loss, which gives a more accurate VAD performance.